fbpx

 Sugar

-Sadly, Adelaide’s only gay club closed its doors in 2017, but Sugar is no consolation prize.
+Sadly, Tarndanya’s only gay club closed its doors in 2017, but Sugar is no consolation prize.
 Although it’s not a dedicated gay club, Sugar offers some of the best nightlife in Adelaide.
 It’s a gay-friendly nightclub with excellent cocktails, a diverse lineup of electronic music artists from the US, the UK, Europe and Japan, and a welcoming and inclusive atmosphere.

 Diverse-City